Leaflet/Leaflet/examples/extending/extending-leaflet.md

 * Function, method, property and factory names should be in [`lowerCamelCase`](https://en.wikipedia.org/wiki/CamelCase).
 * Class names should be in [`UpperCamelCase`](https://en.wikipedia.org/wiki/CamelCase).
 * Private properties and methods start with an underscore (`_`).
-This doesn't make them private: just tells other programmers that they should stay away from them.
+This doesn't make them private, just recommends developers not to use them directly.

 ### `L.Class.include()`